BGarber42/congestion-map/README.md

 ## Running Locally

-This project uses `uv` for dependency management.
-You will also need Docker to run the required AWS services (SQS, DynamoDB) locally.
+The project can be ran two ways, with only the AWS services containerized and the application running locally, or fully containerized.

+---

+### Hybrid

-### Prerequisites
+#### Prerequisites

 *   Python 3.10+
 *   [Docker](https://www.docker.com/products/docker-desktop/)
 *   [uv](https://github.com/astral-sh/uv) (`pip install uv`)

-### 1. Set up the Environment
+#### 1. Set up the Environment

 First, create a virtual environment and install the dependencies.